numpy/numpy/doc/source/user/c-info.how-to-extend.rst

             must be called before :c:func:`Py_DECREF` at
             the end of the interface routine to write back the temporary data into the original array passed in.
-Use of the :c:data:`NPY_ARRAY_WRITEBACKIFCOPY` or
-            :c:data:`NPY_ARRAY_UPDATEIFCOPY` flags requires that the input
-            object is already an array (because other objects cannot be automatically updated in this fashion).
+Use of the :c:data:`NPY_ARRAY_WRITEBACKIFCOPY` flag requires that the input object is already an array (because other objects cannot be automatically updated in this fashion).
 If an error occurs use :c:func:`PyArray_DiscardWritebackIfCopy` (obj) on an
             array with these flags set.
 This will set the underlying base array